 Big Sky Twin Drive-In Theater

 N9199 Winnebago Rd, Wisconsin Dells (about an hour and 50 minutes from Milwaukee)

 This drive-in features two full-sized outdoor screens, playing double feature first run movies.
 Gates open at 8 p.m. with the first movie starting at dusk.
 Concessions available.
 Cash only.

 N3712 WI-55, Freedom (about two hours from Milwaukee)

-This two-screen drive-in offers double features and is tentatively opening for the season on Friday, May 29.
+This two-screen drive-in offers double features.
 Concessions available.
 Tickets are first come first serve, no reservations or space holds.